Applyra

 TL;DR

-Asolytics has two paid tiers: $59/month for 2 apps and 2,000 keywords, then $199/month for 6 apps and 10,000 keywords.
+Asolytics runs three paid tiers: $49/month for 2 apps and 2,000 keywords, $158 for 6 apps and 8,000, $399 for 16 apps and 20,000.
+There is no free plan, only a 7-day trial.
 Applyra is one flat tier at $9.99/month with unlimited keywords on both stores, plus a permanent free plan.
 If you're indie, the math is hard to argue with.

 Start tracking your keywords for free